 - The species investigated and the technology used

 - Relevant information about investigated samples (tissues, sex, developpemental stage, ...)

 - Any relevant keywords

 If available, the raw data associated with the study will then be processed using a multiple-step workflow to make it compatible with the RGV visualization tools.

-For each sample, eight processing steps are sequentially performed:
+For each sample, seven processing steps are sequentially performed:

 - 1- The raw data file (sra file) of a given sample and their associated information are downloaded from the Gene Expression Omnibus (GEO) and to the Sequence Read Archive (SRA);

 - 2- The fastq file is extracted from the sra archive file;

 - 3- Reads are mapped on its corresponding reference genome using the STAR tool.